We’ve all heard that the career we should be pursuing is the one that doesn’t feel like work.

 I thought about it for a long time.

-Was it hard work finding band members, scheduling rehearsals, or trying to book gigs in the college market?
+Was it hard work finding band members, scheduling rehearsals, or trying to book gigs?
 Not really.
 It felt like an extension of the creative process of making music.

-Was it hard work answering thousands of CD Baby emails myself for the first few years?
+Was it hard work building then launching my website, and answering customer service emails?
 Not really.
 It was good to hear what people were thinking, what problems they were having, and felt great to solve them all.

 I could see how these things would seem like hard work, but when it’s your company or you’re so filled with love for what you’re doing, it doesn’t feel like work.

-Wiping your own baby’s bottom doesn’t feel like work.
+Cleaning your own baby doesn’t feel like work.